 (b) a person who stood in the place of a parent to the worker or to whom the worker stood in place of a parent, whether related to the worker by blood or not [s.
-1]. "members of WCAT" means chair, vice chairs, and temporary substitute members appointed under section 232(10) [s.
-231]. "minister" means the Minister Responsible for Labour. "officer of WCAT" means senior registry officer, assessment officer, appeal coordinator, or legal counsel. means person who may bring or respond to an appeal "party" [s.
-241]. means italicized MRPP item that is consistent with the "practice directive" Workers Compensation Act, R.S.B.C.
-1996, c.
-492, and its regulations, and the Administrative Tribunals Act, S.B.C.
+1]. means chair, vice chairs, and temporary substitute "members of WCAT" members appointed under section 278(2) [s.
+277]. "minister" means the Minister Responsible for Labour. "officer of WCAT" means senior registry officer, assessment officer, appeal coordinator, or legal counsel. means person who may bring or respond to an appeal [s.
+291]. "practice directive" means italicized MRPP item that is consistent with the Workers Compensation Act, R.S.B.C.
+2019, c.
+1, and its regulations, and the Administrative Tribunals Act, S.B.C.
 2004, c.
 45, which provides guidance and is not binding on WCAT. "presiding member" means the WCAT member (either the chair or any vice chair) chairing a panel [s.
-231]. "procedural fairness" means procedural fairness and natural justice.
+277]. "procedural fairness" means procedural fairness and natural justice.
 "Review Board" means former Workers' Compensation Review Board.
-"Review Division" means Review Division of the Board. "rule" means bolded MRPP item respecting practice and procedure that facilitates the just and timely resolution of matters before WCAT.
-Rules are binding, but WCAT may waive or modify a rule in exceptional circumstances. "section" (or "s.") means section of the WCA, unless context otherwise indicates. "senior vice chair" means the tribunal counsel and the registrar.
-Reference to "a senior vice chair" means either of these two positions.
-Otherwise, references to senior vice chair will be abbreviated to refer specifically to the tribunal counsel or the registrar.
-"Supreme Court Rules" means Supreme Court Civil Rules, B.C.
-Reg.
-168/2009.
-"TCO" means tribunal counsel office.
+"Review Division" means Review Division of the Board. means bolded MRPP item respecting practice and procedure that facilitates the just and timely resolution of

+"section" (or "s.")